Wall Street falls again as losses wipe out all post-election gains for the S&P 500

 The Fed raised interest rates to their highest level in two decades in order to tame inflation.
 It started cutting its benchmark rate in 2024 as the rate of inflation moved closer to its target of 2%.
 But inflation remains stubbornly just above that target and tariffs threaten price increases that could fuel inflation.

 In the bond market, Treasury yields were mixed.
-The yield on the 10-year Treasury rose to 4.21% from 4.16% late Monday.
-It’s still down sharply from last month, when it was approaching 4.80%, as worries have grown about where the strength of the U.S. economy.
+The yield on the 10-year Treasury rose to 4.20% from 4.16% late Monday.
+It’s still down sharply from last month, when it was approaching 4.80%, as worries have grown about the strength of the U.S. economy.

 “Because tariffs are in effect, and there’s no guarantee that they’re likely to be temporary, that’s filtering its way to the bond market and we’re seeing the threat of higher inflation eroding the value of the 10-year note,” said Sam Stovall, chief investment strategist at CFRA.